 Child Support Chapter 13

-- State garnished debtor’s wages
+- The state garnished the debtor’s wages

-- Debtor filed a Chapter 13 Bankruptcy
+- The debtor filed a Chapter 13 Bankruptcy

 - Child Support Payments were included in the Plan as well as the arrearages

-- State continued to garnish debtor’s paycheck
+- The state continued to garnish the debtor’s paycheck

-- Debtor requested State stop garnishments
+- The debtor requested State stop garnishments

-- State would not stop garnishments.
+- The state would not stop garnishments.

 - Once a Chapter 13 is confirmed, all parties must abide by the payments through the Plan